mfpiccolo/kindred/README.md

 A kindred model is an object that helps the interaction between the page and the rails api.

-Here is an example model of the code needed for a model:
+Here is an example model:

 ```coffeescript
 class App.LineItem extends App.Base